getbraincloud/examples-cloudcode/examples/RankGame_AutoJoinMatch/readme.md

 The script takes the following parameters:

-* rankRangeDelta – Elo range delta we will accept.
-A player will 1200 Elo and a delta of 200, will accept matches of players between 1000-1400
+* rankRangeDelta – player rating range delta we will accept.
+A player at 1200 rating and a delta of 200, will accept matches of players between 1000-1400
 * pushNotificationMessage – Notification opposing player will see.
 Note: you must first set your app up with push notifications

 *Example script parameters*